ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 * Tips and tricks for running IPFS infrastructure in the cloud

 ## Digital Ocean Account
-For this course, you can either:
+For this course, you'll need a digital ocean account:

 * Sign up for an account preloaded with $50 in free credits with this link: https://do.co/pinata - (Requires a credit card but you won't be charged)

-* Use a community account we'll provide during the course

 ## Course walkthrough / commands